St Augustine's and Good Counsel College, New Ross

 St Augustine's and Our Lady of Good Counsel College (Coláiste na Dea Comhairle), New Ross, known as "Good Counsel College" by its students and residents of the local area, is an all-boys secondary school in County Wexford, Ireland, which caters for over 850 students.
 It was founded and is now conducted by the Irish Augustinians.
-It is one of only two secondary schools in Ireland under the order of the Augustinians, with the other being in Dungarvan, Co.
-Waterford.
+It is one of only two secondary schools in Ireland under the order of the Augustinians, with the other being in Dungarvan, County Waterford.
 It is the largest school in New Ross.
 The current principal is Mark O Brien, who assumed the post in 2013, after the principal Fr.
 John Hennebry O.S.A. took the position of Provincial of the Order of Saint Augustine.

 Patron saint

-The College is named in honour of the 4th-century saint Augustine of Hippo, a philosopher and theologian whose writings were very influential in the doctrinal development of Western Christianity.
+The college is named in honour of the 4th-century saint Augustine of Hippo, a philosopher and theologian whose writings were very influential in the doctrinal development of Western Christianity.

 Other English-speaking Augustinian schools with the same patron include one in Richland, New Jersey and one in San Diego, California – both in the United States; Colegio San Agustin-Bacolod, Colegio San Agustin, Biñan and Colegio San Agustin, Makati in the Philippines; a school in Malta, another Irish one in Dungarvan, and one in Sydney, Australia.

 History

 Since it was established in its present form in 1256, the Augustinian Order throughout the world has viewed involvement in education as an important part of its apostolate.
 Beginning in the 1790s, the Augustinians made various attempts to establish colleges in New Ross, but due to adverse political and economic circumstances their efforts met with a limited degree of success until 1890, when Good Counsel College was established.
 From 1890 until 1980, the old Good Counsel College stood in the heart of New Ross.
 It was a small boarding school which catered for students from all parts of Ireland.

-With the educational revolution in the 1960s, the scene changed dramatically.
-Student numbers increased greatly, the great majority of them being local day-students.
+During the 1960s, student numbers increased greatly, the majority of them being local day-students.
 A greatly expanded curriculum placed increasing demands on the existing facilities.
 Accordingly, a new college was constructed on the outskirts of the town and opened its doors as the new "Counsel" in 1984.

-Since then the college has grown further with the addition of a technology block (Villanova), a new classroom block (Cascia), and a large sports hall with gymnasium named after the past rector of the college, Fr.
+Since then, the college has grown further with the addition of a technology block (Villanova), a new classroom block (Cascia), and a sports hall with gymnasium named after the past rector of the college, Fr.
 John Cosgrave, O.S.A..
-More recently, four floodlit astro turf pitches have been added.
-Catering today for over 850 boys, Good Counsel College continues to provide an education in the Augustinian tradition.
+Four floodlit astro turf pitches were also subsequently added.

+As of the early 21st century, Good Counsel College Catering has an enrollment of over 850 boys and continues to provide an education in the Augustinian tradition.